codaemon-matej/Salesforce-Ecom-Custom-App-Project/README.md

 We have also developed an custom Authorize-Dot-Net API's that will creates an Organisation's Profile & order payment will be charged or paid using this Authnet-Customer-Profile.
 Also, Authnet-echeck API was used to pay the gifts & goodies base amount to their respective vendors on weekly basis for their fulfilled orders.

 ## Technologies Used
-Frontend: Salesforce Canvas App, HTML, CSS, Jquery
+Frontend: Salesforce Canvas App, HTML, CSS, Jquery.
-Backend: Codeignitor, Mysql
+Backend: Codeignitor, Mysql.
-Server: Heroku
+Server: Heroku.
-Third-Party: Shopify, Authorize.Net
+Third-Party: Shopify, Authorize-Dot-Net.